- slide 1 of 4

-When considering the reports at the end of the year, teachers can also scaffold their comments on their knowledge of the child's work for the entire school year.
-In addition, planning ahead of time will allow the teacher to track some accomplishments or gains the student makes during the school year that can then go into the reports and/or awards.
+When considering the reports at the end of the year, teachers can also base their comments on their knowledge of children's work for the entire school year.
+In addition, planning will allow the teacher to track some accomplishments or gains students make during the school year that can then go into reports and/or awards.

 - slide 2 of 4

 There are many ways to praise even the most difficult student.
 Positive reinforcement goes much further than words of condemnation do.
 Adding positive affirmations is one of the best ways to help students gain confidence.

 Year-end report comments can include:

 - Thank you for always being... (helpful, kind, responsible, etc.)

 - I appreciate the way you... (sing, dance, paint, read, etc.)